craftbyte/laqueus/README.md

 ## Automated analysis of Android Network Security Configurations

 This project was made as part of the [Mobile Security](https://www.iaik.tugraz.at/course/mobile-security-705012-sommersemester-2022/) class at TU Graz in 2022.
+You can find the results on [GitHub Pages](https://craftbyte.github.io/laqueus/)

 Files: